 Most Rugged Portable Battery Chargers

 Built with military-grade drop protection, a dual-layered chassis, and even Tile integration (the Bluetooth function that lets you find lost items), this battery charger can take a beating and come back for more.

 9000 mAh of charge in a portable package, the Nomad charger features 2A output charging, and USB-C compatibility, meaning that’s it’s faster than your iPhone wall charger, and it can charge your laptop.
 Sold.

-Perfectly priced at $25, this little portable battery charger is a little low on the juice end of the spectrum (it can charge an iPhone 1.5 times on one charge), but it makes up for it in portability, durability, and straight up style.
+Perfectly priced at $25, this little portable battery charger is a little low on the juice end of the spectrum (it can charge an iPhone 1.5 times on one charge), but it makes up for it in portability, durability, and straight-up style.
 Waterproof and rugged, it even features external lights to make you visible on the trail.
-Choose from 4 vibrant colors.
+Choose from four vibrant colors.